DollarStoreThor/Unit-4/README.md

 ###    Block 28 Workshop -

+Goals:

+        1. Import packages import pandas as pd, import pyplot as plt, from sklearn.cluster import KMeans, and from sklearn.metrics import silhouette_score.

+        2. Load the dataset.

+        3. Check for missing values using the isnull() method.

+        4. Select the relevant features and standardize the data.

+        5. Choose the optimal K value and determine it using the elbow method.

+        6. Plot the elbow curve using the plot loop through K values and calculate silhouette scores.

+        7. Initialize K-means, fit the model, and assign cluster labels.

+        8. Calculate cluster centers using inverse() method, and save the result in a DataFrame.

+        9. Create a scatter plot to visualize the clusters and centroids.

+        10. Loop through clusters to extract insights for each cluster.

+        11. Display the summary statistics for each cluster (e.g., number of customers, average annual income, average spending score, etc.).

+        12. Add the cluster labels to the original data and adjust cluster labels to start from 1.

+        13. Compute summary statistics for each cluster using the groupby() method.

 ###    Block 29 Workshop -
 ###    Block 30 Workshop -
 ###    Block 31 Workshop -